 This Calafan engineer pursues him doggedly.
-She senses that he’s in mourning and he is hurting, but he has essentially written off life.
+Because she senses that he’s in mourning and he is hurting, but he has essentially written off life.
 She reminds him that he’s got a lot of time left.
 It’s an awfully long time to be alone, and to close himself off from everyone.

 Gently and patiently, she works on him.
-Eventually, he asks her if she would mind if they went to dinner and he talked, a bit, about Josie.
+And eventually, he asks her if she would mind if they went to dinner and he talked, a bit, about Josie.
 Yilta has had her own bereavements, so she is all right with this.

 There are no impediments to Kevin existing in the Mirror Universe.